steven-walton/hagura/_posts/2017-11-09-hydrographs-in-python.markdown

 categories: python
 ---

 Hydrographs are an excellent way to clearly visualize how precipitation events affect measured stream or sewer flows.
-While it is quite possible to develop hydrographs in Excel, there's some advantages to using python's Pandas and Matplotlib libraries over Excel:
+While it is quite possible to develop hydrographs in Excel, there's some advantages to using python's Pandas and Matplotlib libraries:

   * Reusability: You can easily adapt your Python code for new data sets, with most robust options for automatically cleaning/processing data
   * Scalability: Handle larger data sets, or data from a large number of source files, with minimal changes to your code
   * Datetimes: Something Pandas does especially well is handle datetime objects.
 Less hassle resampling data or formatting a datetime axis on a plot.
-  * Aesthetic: I think some of Matplotlib's plotstyles just look very good "out of the box" with only minimal adjustments.
+  * Aesthetic: I think Matplotlib's plotstyles look good "out of the box" with only minimal adjustments.

 In this example, we'll work with a set of flow meter and rainfall data to plot a set of hydrographs.
 I've provided a comma-delimited .csv files of the data: [flow.csv]({{ "/assets/flow.csv" }}), [precip.csv]({{ "/assets/precip.csv" }}).

-We have three meters - 'A', 'B', and 'C', and would like to plot a hydrograph for each meter in a single figure.
+We have three flow meters - 'A', 'B', and 'C', and would like to plot a hydrograph for each meter in a single figure.

 ## Importing data

 First, we'll import data using pandas.
-I am resampling the precipitation data to 12-hour timesteps, because it makes for a more legible bar chart given our date range.
+I am also resampling the hourly precipitation data to 12-hour timesteps, because it makes for a more legible bar chart given our date range.

 ```
 import pandas as pd